Coach New York: Operations

 As of 2013, there were approximately 1,000 Coach stores in North America.
 Coach has also built a strong presence in the U.S. through Coach boutiques located within select department stores and specialty retailer locations.

+As of 2025, Coach has approximately 298 locations in the United States.

 Coinciding with its 75th anniversary in 2016, Coach opened Coach House, a 20,000-square-foot Midtown Manhattan retail space.

 Today, Coach's corporate headquarters remain in Midtown Manhattan on 34th Street, in the location of their former factory lofts.
 In August 2016, the company finalized the sale and leaseback of its office condo portion of 10 Hudson Yards – its headquarters.
 Coach received $707 million before transaction costs.

 In 1999, Coach launched its online store at www.coach.com.

+On 4 March 2024, the first Coach restaurant opened in Grand Indonesia Shopping Town in Jakarta, Indonesia.

+In December of 2024 the first Coach Coffee Shop opened in the Jersey Shore Premium Outlets in Tinton Falls, New Jersey.

 The Coach Foundation

 The Coach Foundation was established in 2008 to support organizations that "empower" and educate women and children around the world.